bindudevalam99/weather-prediction-and-visualization/README.md

 Module 2: Visualizing data using Power BI:
 You will use the weather datasets and the data table you created to visualize what the numbers in and behind the data want to convey.
 You have to create a dashboard for the same using different statistical graphs and diagrams for a visual understanding and analysis.

+This link has the complete project details - https://hicounselor.com/hc_projects The module 1 files -